vincanger/banger-tweet-bot/README.md

 The goal of this app is to help you become a **more consistent and creative tweeter**.

-It does this by using a combination of your own notes and ideas along with recent tweets from your favorite tweeters to brainstorm and generate new ideas and tweet drafts for you.
+It does this by using a combination of your own notes and ideas along with recent tweets from trend-setting twitter users to brainstorm and generate new ideas and tweet drafts for you.

 **This is not a hands-off twitter bot.**